 Make Temporary Repairs.
 To protect your property from further damage, you are responsible for making temporary repairs such as boarding up broken windows, covering openings with a tarp or plastic, stopping interior leaks, and drying out water-damaged or wet areas.

 Provide Requested Information to TWIA.
-Provide TWIA with information we may request to help assess the extent and cause of damage and whether it is covered under the policy.
+Provide TWIA with information we may request to help assess the extent and cause of damage, and whether it is covered under the policy.

-Submit Receipts for Additional Living Expenses (ALE).
-ALE is additional coverage you may have purchased with the TWIA policy for your primary residence.
-ALE is not available for secondary residences.
-If you are not able to live in your house because of damage caused by wind or hail, ALE coverage reimburses you for additional necessary and reasonable costs for housing and other needs.
-The ALE endorsement helps you maintain a normal standard of living.
-It is critical to save all receipts associated with your ALE expenses and submit them to a claims examiner for review and reimbursement.
+If you are not able to live in your house because of a covered loss, ALE reimburses you for additional necessary and reasonable costs for housing and other needs, helping you maintain a normal standard of living.
+Make sure you save ALL receipts to document expenses and get reimbursed.
+TWIA can not provide ALE payments without documentation.
 Learn more about ALE coverage.

 Provide Proof of Deductible Payment.
 You must keep an accurate record of repair or replacement expenses and proof that you paid the deductible applicable to your claim.

 Texas law states that insurance companies may require proof that you paid your deductible.
 Policyholders must submit proof they paid the deductible before any withheld recoverable depreciation is paid.
-Proof of payment can be in the form of a cancelled check, money order receipt, credit card statement, or a copy of an executed installment plan contract or other financing arrangement that requires full payment of the deductible over time.
+Proof of payment can be in the form of a canceled check, money order receipt, credit card statement, or a copy of an executed installment plan contract or other financing arrangement that requires full payment of the deductible over time.

-- What is recoverable depreciation?
+• What is recoverable depreciation?
 Recoverable depreciation is the difference between a property’s replacement cost value (i.e. the cost to replace it with a similar new product) and its actual cash value (i.e. the replacement cost value minus depreciation).
 For policies with replacement cost coverage, TWIA claims are paid in at least two parts: first the actual cash value and then the recoverable depreciation after repairs or replacement are completed or incurred.

-- Gather detailed contractor estimates for the cost to repair or replace the damaged property.
+• Gather detailed contractor estimates for the cost to repair or replace the damaged property.
 Request line item estimates that break down and show labor and material costs (rather than a single cost or lump sum estimate).

 Learn more about supplemental payments.

 Contact TWIA if You Disagree with Our Assessment of Your Claim.
 Please contact TWIA with any concerns you have about your claim.
-We will work with you to address any needs you have, issue supplemental payments if warranted, and try to provide a timely resolution.
+We will work with you to address any needs you have, issue supplemental payments if warranted, and attempt to provide a timely resolution.

 If you disagree with the amount TWIA has agreed to pay for the covered portion of your claim, and we have declined to issue a supplemental payment, you may pursue a formal resolution process called “appraisal.”
 Unless otherwise stated by TWIA or the Texas Department of Insurance, the deadline to request appraisal on the actual cash value amount of a claim is 60 days from the date you received your claim assessment letter from TWIA (titled Notice of Claim Acceptance; Notice of Claim Denial; or Notice of Claim Acceptance in Part and Denial in Part).
 If you have replacement cost coverage, you will have additional time to request appraisal.
 That timeline will be included in your assessment letter.

 Obtain Any Necessary Certificates of Compliance (WPI-8/WPI-8-E).
-Whether or not your damage was caused by wind and hail and covered by the TWIA policy, you may need to make permanent structural repairs to your property for it to remain in insurable condition and remain eligible for insurance through TWIA.
+Whether or not your damage was caused by wind and hail and covered by your TWIA policy, you may need to make permanent structural repairs to your property for it to remain in insurable condition and eligible for insurance through TWIA.
 Often, structural repairs will need a Certificate of Compliance (WPI-8/WPI-8-E) to certify that the structure conforms to applicable windstorm building codes in your area.
 The Texas Department of Insurance (TDI) issues all Certificates of Compliance.
 To learn more, visit the TDI website at www.tdi.texas.gov/wind or the TWIA website at www.twia.org/windstorm-certification.

 TWIA Rights and Responsibilities After a Loss

 Just as policyholders have certain duties after a loss, so does TWIA.
-Below are major actions TWIA either must or may take after a loss, as outlined in Texas law, TWIA policies, or our own businesses practices.
+Below are major actions TWIA either must or may take after a loss, as outlined in Texas law, TWIA policies, or our established businesses practices.

 TWIA Must Uphold the Policy Contract.
 TWIA is required to follow the terms and conditions of the policy contract in effect at the time of a loss.
 This includes subtracting the deductible amount and any applicable depreciation from the claim payment amount on a covered loss, following specific claims handling timelines, and excluding certain types of property and damage (e.g., damage caused by flood) from claim payments.